sebsmgzz/template-repository/README.md

-# template
+# Template project

-Template repository from which to generate other
+Template repository from which to generate other.